johan162/hpdf_table/docs/TablesFromData.md

 2. No header and no title
 3. We use labels and label grids

 To make it easier to see how to construct the table we can overlay the sketch with a grid shown in blue in **Figure 15**.
-As can be seen this is a basic 5x4 table where a number or cells span multiple columns.
+As can be seen this is a basic 5x4 table where a number of cells span multiple columns.

 ![Rough Table design 2](screenshots/table_design_2.png)
-***Figure 15:*** *Sketch of table to be designed with 5x4 table overlayed*
+***Figure 15:*** *Sketch of table to be designed with 5x4 table overlaid*

-To start we setup the table specification as in the previous example with necessary changes.
-We will also need to specify cell specifications this time and we assume those are available in an array of cell structures called `cell_specs`.
+To start we set up the table specification as in the previous example with necessary changes.
+We will also need to specify cell specifications this time, and we assume those are available in an array of cell structures called `cell_specs`.

 Before we specify the table structure we have one design decision to make.
-For the callbacks we can either use the table callback for all cells and check row and column to get the appropriate data or we can add individual callbacks for each cell.
-The first case has the advantage to only need one callback function (but lot of tests) and the second that each callback will be small and focused to get the data for that individual cell but we will need potentially one callback for each cell unless there are commonalities between the cells so one callback can serve multiple cells.
+For the callbacks we can either use the table callback for all cells and check row and column to get the appropriate data, or we can add individual callbacks for each cell.
+The first case has the advantage to only need one callback function (but a lot of tests) and the second that each callback will be small and focused to get the data for that individual cell, but we will need potentially one callback for each cell unless there are commonalities between the cells so one callback can serve multiple cells.
 Remember that we still get the row and column as arguments in the callback so we weill always know exactly for which cell the callback was made.

 To keep the size of this example we will use the table callback method for content and specify the label directly in the cell specification.
 With this decision made we get the following definition cell specifications